promptslab/Promptify/README.md

 ### 🎮 Features

 - Easily generate prompts for different NLP Tasks
+- Handling out-of-bounds prediction from LLMS (GPT, t5 etc)
-- Optimized few shots examples to save the token cost
+- Optimized few shots examples to save the token cost (coming soon..)
-- Get the dict, List as output from GPT, PaLM based models
+- Get the dict, List as output from GPT, PaLM based models to use it in other apps

 ### Supprted Prompt Based NLP Task :